 - informing the PI (Co-I) and the department/college/school as soon as possible if RSEO becomes aware of any significant adverse matter in respect to the Research Project; and

-- informing FS the closing of a Research Fund as applicable.
+- informing Financial Operations of the closing of a Research Fund as applicable.

-1.4 Financial Services, Office of the Vice-President Finance is responsible for:
+1.4 Financial Operations (FO), Office of the Vice-President Finance and Resources, is responsible for:

 - setting up the Research Fund and notifying the PI (Co-I);

-- submitting financial reports and other deliverables in the form and by the dates specified in the Research Agreement or Funder’s terms.
+- submitting financial reporting, invoices and other deliverables using the format and by the dates specified in the Research Agreement or Funder’s terms.

 2.1 The Principal Investigator (PI) who proposes to initiate a Research Project must determine whether it is Research activity as defined in the policy and procedures before committing to perform the activity, and this determination should be confirmed by the head of the academic unit.
-Should there be any uncertainty, a final determination of whether a proposed activity would constitute a Research Project is the responsibility of RSEO, Office of the Vice-President Research (OVPR).
+Should there be any uncertainty, a final determination of whether a proposed activity would constitute a Research Project is the responsibility of RASI (for grants) or REI (for contracts), Office of the Vice-President Research (OVPR).

 2.2 Further to the definition provided in the Policy, it is anticipated that Research possesses all the following characteristics: